Choosing Your Plants: Growing Conditions

-A major factor in choosing native plants is their compatibility with your soil.
-Each plant species has a range of soil types in which it will flourish.
-It is important to choose plants that match your soil conditions.
-Some species can thrive in a wide range of soil types, while others have more specific soil needs.
+Choosing native plants that are compatible with your soil can be very important to their success in your garden.
+Every plant has a range of soil types and conditions in which it can easily flourish.
+Some species thrive in a very wide range of conditions, but others have very specific soil needs.
 For instance, Yellow Coneflower, Black Eyed Susan and Bergamot will grow in a wide range of soils and moisture conditions.
-But species such as Lupine and Rough Blazingstar will only thrive in dry, well-drained sandy soils.
+But species such as Lupine and Rough Blazingstar only thrive in dry, well-drained sandy soils.

 Soils can be divided into three basic types, based upon their mineral (non-organic) content: sands, loams, and clays.
 There is variation within these groups, but these basic types offer a good guide for describing where a plant will or will not grow.

 Clay soils are commonly known as “heavy” soils."
 They consist of very small, tightly-packed soil particles, and tend to be dense and hard to work.
 Clay soils absorb water more slowly, and retain it for a longer period.
 When wet, the soil becomes slick and will form sticky clumps.
 When it dries out, clay soil becomes hard and solid.

 Loam soils are intermediate between sands and clays.
 Loam soils are quite fertile, but instead of high clay content they have roughly equal proportions of sand, silt and clay.
 This is ideal because it holds plenty of moisture but also drains well enough for sufficient air to reach the roots.
 Most plants will thrive in loam soils.